 Cachi: a desolate town before election day

-Cachi was a little too quiet for our liking.
-Our only night there happened to be on election day, and much of the town was closed.
-Most frustratingly, the law dictates that alcohol cannot be sold on election day, and so when we went to Oliver’s, a renowned wine bar in the town, we were told apologetically that we could buy no wine.
+Our only night in Cachi happened to be on election day, and much of the town was closed.
+Frustratingly, the local law dictates that alcohol cannot be sold on election day, and so when we went to Oliver’s, a renowned wine bar in the town, we were told apologetically that we could buy no wine.

 Our camping experience in Cachi was also an odd one.
 We headed to Camping Municipal, one of the few sites we’d found online.
 When we parked up, an army training exercise appeared to be taking place.